The Stuart H. Smith Law Clinic & Center for Social Justice

 Academics.
 Justice.
 Service.
-These are the core tenets on which the Loyola College of Law is built.
+These are the core tenets on which the Loyola University New Orleans College of Law is built.
 Nowhere are they more prevalent than in the nationally ranked Stuart H. Smith Law Clinic and Center for Social Justice.
 This legal clinic gives third-year law students the opportunity to be sworn into practice law and put their classroom knowledge to work in representing those in need under the supervision of clinic faculty.
-Students gain a wide range of legal skills, practical experience in a number of fields, and learning what it means to use the law to serve others.
+Students gain a wide range of legal skills, practical experience in a number of fields, and learn what it means to use the law to serve others.

-Clinic Faculty Successes
+Clinic Faculty News and Successes

 Covered by Louisiana Weekly, Professor Snead commented on Jason Williams' actions as New Orleans D.A. and what they mean for criminal justice in the city…

 A recent NOLA.com article highlights a victory for Professor Hector Linares and the Youth Justice Clinic regarding the order to remove youth from Angola.…

 The Maroon published a piece on renter's rights by clinic director, Davida Finger.
 In the piece, she shares helpful tips for renters in New Orleans.

 Fall 2023 Justice Journal